buzzqw/TUS/OBSS/OBSSv2-eng.md

 | --- |
 | **Description** |

 Ochre Jellies are animated masses of protoplasm colored like a repulsive amalgam of yellow, orange, and brown.
-When at rest, their flat, pulsating body is about 6 inches high and extends all around; in motion, they gather into a roughly spherical shape and almost seem to move by rolling.
+When at rest, their flat, pulsating body is about 15 cm high and extends all around; in motion, they gather into a roughly spherical shape and almost seem to move by rolling.
 Their malleable bodies allow them to squeeze through cracks and holes much smaller than the space they occupy.
 Creatures that live underground often seal all openings to defend against Ochre Jellies.
 The highly specialized acid of the Ochre Jelly dissolves only flesh.
 This discovery has led many master poisoners and alchemists to seek out specimens to study.
 From these experiments, several specific weapons designed to destroy bodies have been created.
 It is said that there exists a slow-acting poison that destroys a living creature' \*\*s cells one by one, the secret of which is well-guarded by its creator.

 An ancient and forgotten collection of notes describes a unique funeral ritual practiced in distant lands.
 Rather than cremating the deceased, bodies were enclosed in stone sarcophagi along with an Ochre Jelly that slowly dissolved the flesh.
 The resulting jelly was then transferred to an urn accompanied by a bronze plaque bearing the name of the deceased.
 This method preserved the objects buried with the body, quickly reduced to a gleaming skeleton, and it was believed that the deceased' \*\*s vital essence continued to inhabit the jelly.

-Ochre Jellies are about 6 inches high with a diameter that can reach up to 10 meters and weigh about 2,800 pounds.
+Ochre Jellies are about 15 cm high with a diameter that can reach up to 10 meters and weigh about 1270 kg.
 In combat, they gather themselves up and produce long, moist pseudopods to strike and grab anything that moves.

 Although the typical Ochre Jelly has the statistics presented here, in the depths of the earth these predators can reach monstrous dimensions.